aws-samples/aws-apprunner-terraform/README.md

 **Note:** In a production environment it is a best practice to use a meaningful tag instead of using the `:latest` tag.

+### Explore the stack you have built

+Once the build is complete, you can explore your environment using the AWS console:
+- View the App Runner service using the [AWS App Runner console](https://console.aws.amazon.com/apprunner/)
+- View the RDS database using the [Amazon RDS console](https://console.aws.amazon.com/rds).
+- View the ECR repo using the [Amazon ECR console](https://console.aws.amazon.com/ecr).
+- View the CodeCommit repo using the [AWS CodeCommit console](https://console.aws.amazon.com/codecommit).
+- View the CodeBuild project using the [AWS CodeBuild console](https://console.aws.amazon.com/codebuild).
+- View the pipeline using the [AWS CodePipeline console](https://console.aws.amazon.com/codepipeline).

 ## Deploy petclinic application using the pipeline

 You will now use git to push the petclinic application through the pipeline.